Christopher Tooley

 Christopher Wiremu Roy Tooley (born 31 March 1977) is a New Zealand Māori academic, executive and indigenous health leader.
 Known as Chris Tooley, he is the chief executive officer of Māori health and social services provider Te Puna Ora o Mataatua based in Whakatāne, New Zealand.

 Tooley, whose tribal affiliation is Ngāti Kahungunu, is a Gates Scholar with a Ph.D from the University of Cambridge.
 He was elected to the Gates Scholars Council and is a former editor of the Cambridge Review of International Affairs.
 Tooley is the recipient of a Blake Leadership Award from the Sir Peter Blake Trust (2020), and a Distinguished Alumni Award from the University of Auckland (2023).

-Known for his indigenous rights advocacy, Tooley served as a member of Te Aka Whai Ora (Interim Māori Health Authority) (2021–22), and as Vice-Chair of the International Working Group for Indigenous Affairs (2015–2019).
+Known for his indigenous rights advocacy, Tooley served as a member of Te Aka Whai Ora (Interim Māori Health Authority) (2021–22), and as Vice-Chair of the International Work Group for Indigenous Affairs (2015–2019).

 He was Senior Ministerial Advisor to Sir Pita Sharples, Minister of Māori Affairs and Associate Minister of Education and Corrections in the New Zealand Government (2009–2014).